 Like any great pub The Birdcage is more than just a pub.
 It is also a stand-out music venue with Ed Sheeran, Primal Scream, Steve Ignorant and Ben Howard all having played gigs at the downstairs space lovingly called the Ballroom.

 Fine ale, wonderful music and, also in the mix, cutting edge art.
-There are monthly exhibitions curated by Alice Lee of Parallel Point and the walls themselves have been painted by street artists such as The London Police, Millo and Mr Penfold.
+There are monthly exhibitions curated by our creative in-house team and the walls themselves have been painted by street artists such as The London Police, Millo and Mr Penfold.
 There is even a weekly life drawing class (BUMS) offering a relaxed setting for all artists, whether beginner or professional.

 And if you are feeling peckish (or need to soak up the booze) the award-winning Grosvenor Fish Bar is across the way and you are positively encouraged to take out from The Grosvenor and eat-in at The Birdcage.